What might this be?

 Two and a half million years ago, the Makapansgat Pebble returned someone’s gaze.
 So it was picked up, out of the river, because it was recognised as potentially significant.
 It was picked up again later, out of an archaeological site—and it continues to be picked up out of the museum vaults, for study and contemplation, because it continues to look back at us.
 Two and a half million years back also happens to be around the time of the first known use of tools in human evolution, with simple stone implements used for carving food.
 Into this coincidence we can read the possibility that the aesthetic is not something that comes after crude bodily nourishment, as an optional addition, but rather that it’s a primary component of basic survival.

-‘Art’ is of course an anachronistic category to project on to a prehistoric specimen, because the separation of ‘art’ (or artifice) from ‘life’ (or nature) is very recent.
+‘Art’ is an anachronistic category to project onto a prehistoric specimen, because the separation of ‘art’ (or artifice) from ‘life’ (and ‘nature’) is very recent.
 But in order to think about this natural rock in terms of something like artistry, I like to imagine that its status as an art object begins not just with a Duchampian endowment of recontextualisation—when the individual artist reframes that which is already made—but with the socialisation of the object, when there’s a collective agreement to keep it around and implement it into our story-telling.
 The Makapansgat Pebble has a correspondence to the body not only because it carries the resemblance of a face, but also because it happens to be just the right size to be held in the hand.
 This, too, is significant.
-It might be made without hands, but it’s great for handling—perfect for being passed around the fireplace, amongst bodies who decide together what sort of stories they want told.
+It might be made without hands, but it’s great for handling—perfect for being passed around the fireplace, among bodies who decide together what sorts of stories they want to tell.

 Notes: